sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 **Activities**
 This activity supports the integration of the system with hardware to run HIL simulations.

+maskinens "brødtekst"
+Here’s the revised version formatted as **body text** (no bullet points or markdown):

+---

+**WP 1: System Simulation**
+**Duration**: [X months].
+**Budget**: [Salary × X].
+**Activities**: This work package involves integrating core technologies into a simulation environment to evaluate the performance, scalability, and interoperability of the proposed architecture.
+**Deliverables**: A functional simulation framework with integrated architecture components, a performance evaluation report (e.g., latency, throughput, error rates), and additional deliverables to be specified (e.g., optimization guidelines for architecture deployment).

+---

+**WP 2: Technology Development & Prototyping**
+**Duration**: [Y months].
+**Budget**: [Salary × Y].
+**Activities**: This work package focuses on designing and prototyping core technologies, including hardware/software iterations and validation of critical subsystems.
+It also supports intellectual property (IP) development.
+**Deliverables**: A prototype of core technology components and documentation for IP filings (patents, technical disclosures).

+---

+**WP 3: Architecture Analysis & Validation**
+**Duration**: [Z months].
+**Budget**: [Salary × Z].
+**Activities**: This work package includes rigorous analysis and validation of the proposed architecture in Delay-Tolerant Networking (DTN) scenarios.
+It compares legacy and new systems across key performance metrics.
+**Deliverables**: A comparative performance report (Legacy vs. new system), an analysis of DTN protocol impact (with/without DTN), and simulation results for multi-satellite networks integrating multiple constellations.

+---

+**WP 4: Hardware-in-the-Loop (HIL) Integration**
+**Duration**: [Æ months].
+**Budget**: [Salary × Æ].
+**Activities**: This work package integrates the system with physical hardware components to enable Hardware-in-the-Loop (HIL) simulations for real-world performance validation.
+**Deliverables**: Documentation for the HIL testbed setup and a validation report from hardware-integrated simulations.

+---

+*(Note: The inclusion of WP 4 is recommended if HIL validation aligns with the project scope.)*

+Let me know if you need further adjustments!

 ### APPENDIX / ANNEX

 #### Who is involved ?